Patilan/petarov.vexelon.net/data/about.md

 **petar.petrov.georgiev(-at]gmail[dot-)com**

-The whole web page is build using Javascript and with the exception of some JSONP data, served by a simple PHP script, no other server side code is used.
+This web page is build using Javascript and with the exception of some JSONP data, served by a simple PHP script, no other server side code is used.

 # Open Source Libraries